ast-grep/ast-grep.github.io/website/advanced/faq.md

     selector: function
 ```

 See [Pattern Deep Dive](/advanced/pattern-parse.html) for more context.
+Alternatively, you can try [rule](/guide/rule-config.html) instead.

+Note `--debug-query` is not only for pattern, you can pass source code as `pattern` to see the parsed AST.

 :::details Text encoding impacts tree-sitter error recovery.
 Tree-sitter is a robust parser that can recover from syntax errors and continue parsing the rest of the code.